 The medication acidifies the blood, which causes an increase in respiration, thus accelerating acclimatization.
 Studies have shown that Diamox at a dose of 250 mg every eight to twelve hours before and during rapid ascent to altitude results in fewer and/or less severe symptoms of acute mountain sickness (AMS).

-What Does Diamox Do?
+How Does Diamox Work?

 It is actually quite fascinating how it works in the body.